-Remote work means working online from anywhere in the world at any time of the day or night, and is at the top of the employees’ benefits wish list.
+Remote work refers to working online from anywhere in the world at any time of the day or night.
+It is at the top of the employees’ benefits wish list.
 To ensure that remote working can really be considered a benefit in your company, we outline the most common mistakes in remote working in the following article; and tell you how you can do it better and set up remote working systematically.

 These mistakes in remote work should be avoided

-As an employer, you should be aware of and avoid the following mistakes when working remotely in order to send your employees into the remote workday well positioned and motivated and to prevent absences due to illness, isolation, and resignation:
+As an employer, you should be aware of and avoid the following mistakes when working remotely in order to send your employees into the remote workday well-positioned and motivated and to prevent absences due to illness, burnout, isolation, and resignation:

 1. Inadequate equipment of the remote workplace